AntoineTVPAINT/theme-academic-cv/content/authors/admin/_index.md

     url: https://www.univ-lorraine.fr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My field of expertise includes satistics, business intelligence and data vizualization.

 # Interests to show in About widget
 interests: